 ※ Please note, there can be changes in the classes listed in the university guide.

-The purpose of the Kansai University Japanese Language and Culture Course Program (JLC) is to provide instruction to overseas’ undergraduate and graduate students in Japanese language and culture.
+The purpose of the Kansai University Japanese Language and Culture Course Program (JLC) is to provide instruction in Japanese language and culture to those who are enrolled in or have graduated from a foreign university or graduated school.
 The course offerings include classes in Japanese language and Japanese Studies.
 The Japanese language classes are held in Japanese, and the Japanese Studies classes are conducted in English.